 In his free time, you might find him running through the streets of midtown (he runs Ultra Marathons!), riding one of his motorcycles, or hear his voice on Texas Public Radio's "Stories Worth Repeating".
 Good luck finding him when school is not in session.
 He could be anywhere in world.

 As a statistician, Logan tutors mathematics.
 He has first-hand knowledge of the challenges of dyslexia and still managed to be drawn into the world of numbers.
+He currently works at USAA as a Decision Science Analyst and for some weekend fun, you might find Logan behind the counter at Local Coffee here at The Pearl appeasing the inner Foodie that dwells inside him.

 Logan recently completed his Master of Science Degree in Applied Statistics at The University of Texas at San Antonio.